faizilham/msc-thesis/main/ch5_general_function.typ

 // Given effect maps $hat(A) : X -> Ef$ and $hat(B) : Y -> Ef$, the relation $hat(A) <= hat(B)$ holds if $X subset.eq Y$ and for all $x in X$, $hat(A)(x) <= hat(B)(x)$.

-For example, the functions previously shown in @lst:TopLevelUtilEx and the lambda function `lam` in @lst:LambdaUtilEx can be annotated as follows.
+For example, the functions previously shown in @lst:TopLevelUtilEx and the lambda function `lam` in @lst:LambdaUtilEx is annotated as follows.

 $
   "utilizeTwo" : ("Utilizable", "Utilizable") -> "Unit" andef { 1 |-> EfU, 1 |-> EfU}\